-Chisinau is a good place to start any Moldovan travel adventure.
+Chisinau is a good place to start any visit to Moldova.
 Not only does Moldova’s capital city take pride in its expansive green spaces, including more than 23 lakes and numerous large parks, but Chisinau is also filled with interesting things to see like its museums, churches, outdoor markets, historical monuments, theatres and much more.
 Wander Chisinau’s streets and you’ll find diverse architecture, including 19th century buildings, grand Soviet architecture built from white limestone and modern urban design.
 Add to this a large selection of quality restaurants, hotels, wine bars, local fashion, breweries, and shopping and you’ll see how Chisinau has it all, often at lower cost than many other European cities, for a relaxing, fun and different city break.
 The Visit Chisinau official website also has lots of information on what to do and see in Chisinau, including audio guides for all the major sites.

 Chisinau is a city in transition, with new and old buildings side by side.
 Many older buildings were built during Soviet times in a functional style typical of that era.